OpenDataServices/farm-level-data-standard/docs/thedatamodel/o6plotobservation/index.md

 - number of branches,
 - good capture light and aeration,
 - height of Jorquette,
-- x% trees show old wilted,
+- percentage of trees show old wilted,
-- # dead or mummified pods,
+- number of dead or mummified pods,
-- # dead branches,
+- number of dead branches,
-- # damaged or diseased pods,
+- number of damaged or diseased pods,
-- # epiphytes
+- number of epiphytes
-- # ant nests/tunnels nests,
+- number of ant nests/tunnels nests,
 - etc.

 As explained in section '*Uniquely identifying data elements*' {GroupRecordGlobalID, GroupInternalID, GroupGeoID} provides the means to: 1 globally uniquely identify all the records of farmer groups, 2 to to provide each farmer group with a unique interal ID which allows to link to link other data entities to this farmer group and; 3 to have a clue to uniquely identify this farmer group in the field or to clean the dataset when combined with datasets from other sources.